jnoynaert/PressureDrop.jl/docs/src/index.md

 ``\frac{∂p}{∂h} = f(p,T)``

-Since the temperature profile varies according to depth, when assuming steady-state flow, consistent composition of each fluid, and a steady-state temperature profile uncoupled from pressure, the above can be re-expressed in terms of distance and pressure only:
+When assuming a steady-state temperature profile, temperature varies only with depth.
+Further assuming steady-state flow and consistent composition of each fluid, the above can be re-expressed in terms of distance and pressure only:

 ``\frac{dp}{dh} = f(p,h)``